GreyGalileo/Tetravex_Solver/README.md

 It is assumed that none of the tiles provided are identical, i.e. they are all pairwise distinct.
 If a game is entered with identical tiles the solution will most likely be fallacious.

-We built a bash script which takes a fil input and streamlines the process of looking for a model and representing it in a readable fashion, the script calls several other programs:
+We built a bash script which takes a file input and streamlines the process of looking for a model and representing it in a readable fashion, the script calls several other programs:

+We have a program written in Python, verify_format.py, in order to check that the format of the file to be used as input by the Ocaml program (todimacs.ml) is correct.

 We have a program written in Ocaml which trasforms this into a DIMACS file where our propositional variables represent whether or not a given quadrant contains a given value.

-We then call minisat on tthe dimacs file to get the satisfiability and a model.
+We then call minisat on the dimacs file to get the satisfiability and a model.

 If we have a model the python script "dimacs2graphics.py" repreesents this model in the terminal as the blocs and tiles that it contains.